-The Student Emergency Loan Fund offers \$50 to any student in a financial crisis, repayable within one month.
-The Clinical Years Bursary Fund offers loans to students in clinical years, repayable within two years of graduation.
-(The Registrar's Office provides full information on other loans and bursaries from the Scholarships and Financial Assistance Office on the top floor of the Main Building at the northern end of the Quadrangle.)
+Society Office.
+Repayable within one month.

+The Clinical Years Bursary Fund offers interest-free loans to students in clinical years, payable within one year of graduation.
+Applications should be made through the Registrar's Scholarships and Financial Assistance Office on the top floor of the Main Building at the northern end of the Quadrangle, which now handles this fund on the Society's behalf.
+This office also provides full information on other loans and bursaries.